Our content may include links to products from our partners

 Credit risk refers to the issuer’s ability to pay the instrument’s principal and interest as they become due.

 For fixed-income close-end funds, this risk is also present.
 Should the bonds in the portfolio fail to pay on time, it will affect the fund.
 Aside from disrupting the regular distribution, the net asset value and price could suffer.

 International stocks and bonds carry additional risks.
 Factors like foreign company risk, market risk, foreign exchange risk, and correlation risk are all too real.
 These risks are even greater in emerging markets and economies.
 The securities are more volatile than US stocks because they face additional pressure in the market.

 There is always the threat of a hostile economic, currency, political, social or regulatory direction of a foreign country.
 Their government may even resort to sequestrations, exorbitant taxes, asset restrictions, fiscal spending constraints or military control.
 They might even adopt a different legal or accounting standard that may be detrimental to the fund.

-As we’ve mentioned before, when fund managers borrow in behalf of the fund, there could be a leverage risk.
+As we’ve mentioned before, when fund managers borrow on behalf of the fund, there could be a leverage risk.

-When the loan interest rate catches up with the dividend rate, it lessens the amount dedicated for the investors.
+When the loan interest rate catches up with the dividend rate, it lessens the amount dedicated to the investors.
 On top of this, the price of the shares of a leveraged fund can become very volatile.
 This would lead to an inconsistent distribution or wild market share prices.

 When a fund invests in a foreign securities or foreign interest rate swaps, it absorbs additional risks.
 A currency risk is simply the possible effect of a foreign currency’s exchange rate on the value of the fund.